 The following table specifies the position of the ad as a relative measure of visibility or prominence.
 Note to the reader: This OpenRTB table has values derived from the IAB Quality Assurance Guidelines (QAG).
-Users of OpenRTB should keep in synch with updates to the QAG values as published on IAB.net.
+Users of OpenRTB should keep in sync with updates to the QAG values as published on IAB.net.
+Values 3-6 apply to native apps per the mobile addendum to the version 1.5 of the QAG.

+Value Description

+0 Unknown

+1 Above the fold

-Value Description 0 Unknown 1 Definitely visible without scrolling (i.e., "above the fold").
-2 May or may not be immediately visible depending on screen size and resolution.
-3 High likelihood that the ad will initially appear off-screen (i.e., "below the fold").
+2 DEPRECATED - May or may not be immediately visible depending on screen size and resolution.

+3 Below the fold

+4 Header

+5 Footer

+6 Sidebar

+7 Fullscreen